What is the SBA HUBZone Program?

 - Falling below the 35% employee HUBZone residency requirement

 Problems to Watch out For As a HUBZone Certified Company

-A common problem still lurks when SBA HUBZone contracts are awarded to small businesses but the subcontracted amount or work violates the limitations on subcontracting rules.
-If you are a HUBZone company, in order to prevail in a size protest or challenge to your HUBZone status, you must bring more to the table than your status.
+A common problem still lurks when SBA small business contracts are awarded to small businesses but the subcontracted amount or work violates the limitations on subcontracting rules.
+If you are a Historically Underutilized Business Zone company, in order to prevail in a size protest or challenge to your status, you must bring more to the table than your status.
 See also information about avoiding mistakes with SDVOSB joint venture.

 Is HUBZone Set-Asides Mandatory?